romoashley/p8105_final_mental_health/p8105_final_mental_health.md

 ```

 *All five team members wrote this proposal collaboratively in our team
-Google Docs before converting it to .Rmd.*
+Google Docs before converting it to .Rmd.
+All of our contributions were
+equal, as we each proposed one data source and ultimately voted on this
+data source, we all were present in the writing of this proposal, and we
+all shared ideas for analysis/visualization and suggested coding
+challenges.*

 ### Motivation: